×

 We asked people in St. James if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "In St. James, it's important to avoid making assumptions about people's ethnic backgrounds.
 The country is a melting pot of cultures, and it's considered disrespectful to assume someone's ethnicity based on their appearance.
 Avoid discussing politics or religion in casual conversations, as these topics can be sensitive and may lead to heated debates.
 It's considered rude to refuse an invitation to someone's home.
 If you're invited, it's customary to bring a small gift for the host.
 Don't be overly formal.
 Trinidadians are generally laid-back and friendly, and excessive formality can be seen as standoffish.
 Avoid littering.
 Trinidadians take pride in their beautiful islands and littering is frowned upon.
 Don't be impatient.
 The pace of life in Trinidad & Tobago is slower than in many Western countries, and showing impatience can be seen as disrespectful.
 Avoid wearing revealing clothing in public places.
 While beachwear is acceptable on the beaches, it's considered inappropriate in other public areas.
 Don't make derogatory comments about the local food, music, or culture.
 Trinidadians are proud of their cultural heritage and such comments can be seen as disrespectful.
 Avoid making loud and excessive noise in public places.
 Trinidadians value their peace and quiet, and making a lot of noise can be seen as disruptive and disrespectful.
 Lastly, don't forget to say "please" and "thank you".
-Good manners are highly valued in Trinidad & Tobago," remarked one expat in St. James, Trinidad & Tobago.
+Good manners are highly valued in Trinidad & Tobago," said one expat who made the move to St. James.

 About the Author